jiixyj/libebur128/README.md

 ------------

 The library itself has no requirements besides ANSI C.
-The scanner needs libsndfile, libmpg123, ffmpeg or libmpcdec.
+The scanner needs libsndfile, libmpg123, FFmpeg or libmpcdec.
 You need Python and Mutagen for the ReplayGain tagging support.